K9 Thunder: K9A2

 In May 2016, the DAPA announced the concept for a robotic howitzer at the international artillery conference held in the United Kingdom.
 The DAPA then launched several projects consisting of insensitive charge, better rifling of the main gun, and a fully automated loading system.
-The upgraded K9 will have longer range, faster firing rates, and reduced crew members—similar capabilities to the United States' XM2001 Crusader.
+The upgraded K9 will have longer range, faster firing rates, and reduced crew members—similar capabilities to the United States' canceled XM2001 Crusader.

-In September 2020, the DAPA launched a project for indigenous engines for the vehicle.
-The project is expected to cost ₩75 billion over a period of 5 years.
-In May 2021, STX Engine was selected as the winner after competing against Doosan Infracore.
-STX Engine will receive a technology transfer and assistance from the British Ricardo plc in designing the new engine.

 In August 2021, the ADD and Hanwha Defense completed the development of a high-response artillery automation system started in 2016.
 The new system is essential for a future remote controlled variant, and will enable a fully automated loading system including charges and fuse set—increasing the fire rate by 1.5 times.
 Developers originally designed munitions to be stored in the chassis.
 Due to the limited turret rotation, gun elevation, and to reduce the distance of munitions moving to the chamber for faster reloading, the location of the munitions was changed from the chassis to the turret.

 The Republic of Korea Armed Forces will confirm the ROC for K9A2 Block-I upgrade in March 2022.
 The K9A2 is expected to be operational by 2027.
 The military is designing the K9A3, with a firing range of 100 km.
 The operational K9A2 technology demonstrator was revealed to the public by Hanwha Defense in February 2022.
 In March 2022, the high-response artillery automation system was shown to the public.
 The vehicle's turret is extended in length for installation of an autoloader.
 Its centre location is better than previous variants.
 The prototype weighs 48.5 t (combat) with metal tracks, which can be decreased by more than 2 t by switching to composite rubber tracks.
 Reduced weight can contribute to the installation of additional armor or subsystems.

-In July 2022, the Defense Acquisition Program Promotion Committee approved 2.36 trillion KRW for 2023 to 2034 in development, and an upgrade of the K9A2 Block-I.
+In July 2022, the Defense Acquisition Program Promotion Committee approved a proposal of 2.36 trillion KRW for 2023 to 2034 in development, and an upgrade of the K9A2 Block-I.

-In September 2022 during DX Korea 2022, STX Engine presented a newly designed 1,000 hp diesel engine for the K9.
+In June 2023, the DAPA authorized the development of K9A2 Block-I with a budget of 2.36 trillion KRW for 2023 to 2027.
+South Korea plans to upgrade basic K9s to K9A2 standard, and achieve full operational capability by 2034.

+During Eurosatory 2024, Hanwha revealed newer model of the K9A2, which resembles AS9 Huntsman rather than previous prototype with extended turret.